Harbin Medical University

 Harbin Medical University (HMU) (哈尔滨医科大学) is a public university located in Harbin, Heilongjiang, China.

 HMU is appointed as a national education and training base for biomedical scientists and teaching talents by the National Bureau of Advanced Health Care Education, and a key university of Heilongjiang Province in the national "211 Project".

 History

 Harbin Medical University (HMU) is located in Harbin, Heilongjiang province.
 HMU has a scenic green campus of 2.36 million square meters with buildings of ancient architecture styles.

 HMU was founded in 1926.
-It originated from the merger of the old Harbin Medical University (a.k.a.
-Harbin Special Medical School, founded by a pioneer medical doctor in China, Dr. Lien-teh Wu) and the former first and second branch schools of Xingshan Chinese Medical University (a.k.a.
+It originated from merger of old Harbin Medical University (a.k.a.
+Harbin Special Medical School, founded by a pioneer Malaysian medical doctor in China, Dr. Lien-teh Wu) and the former first and second branch schools of Xingshan Chinese Medical University (a.k.a.
 Chinese Red Army Health School founded in 1931 in Ruijin, Jiangxi).
-In the 80 years of its history, HMU has inherited Dr. Lien-teh Wu’s spirit to "love the motherland wholeheartedly and to succeed through self-help," and has carried forward Chinese Red Army Health School's traditions of firm political belief and excellent medical expertise.
-The motto of today's HMU encourages "integrity with principles and constant learning to advance medical practice."
-HMU has been fast growing in terms of clinical and academic strength and has become a top ranking medical school with a large training capacity and distinctly characteristic training programs and curriculum design.

 Academics

 Affiliated Institutions

 The affiliated institutions of HMU includes: